by Freddy Tran Nager, Founder of Atomic Tango + Guy Who Just Got Turned Off Vodka; image – scan of actual magazine ad by Belvedere Vodka…

 So I’m thumbing through my favorite geek magazine, Wired, when I’m suddenly confronted by this Belvedere Vodka ad that features a woman applying lipstick in the reflection of a belt buckle.
 (If any of my female readers have ever executed such a task, please let me know… What?
 None of you have?
-Gee, what a surprise…) With Freudian symbol in hand, she’s got that deer-ho in the headlights look.
-Not exactly what you expect to find in Wired amidst ads for techie toys and the Discovery Channel.
+Gee, what a surprise!)
+Not exactly what I expected in Wired amidst ads for techie toys and the Discovery Channel.
 (Hey, have we got a discovery for you…)

-I’m all for creative media placement, and I reckon VC-funded geeks drink expensive vodka and fantasize about women crouching down and, um, touching up their lips.
-But this seems way out of character for an upscale liquor brand.
+I’m all for creative media placement, and I reckon VC-funded geeks drink expensive vodka and fantasize about women in awkward positions.
+But this also seems out of character for an upscale liquor brand.
 And I’m not sure how this image relates to the tagline “Luxury Reborn,” unless what constitutes “luxury” has taken one hell of a dive.

-So as part of my civic duty as Blogger in Chief at Atomic Tango, I have to investigate.
+So as part of my civic duty as Blogger in Chief at Atomic Tango, I had to investigate.
 I type in the web address, which Belvedere smartly included for Wired’s web-addicted readership (not all advertisers seem to get this point).
-Note: I usually disapprove of Web addresses containing hyphens or underscores since they’re difficult to remember and communicate orally, but I’m willing to endure this one for the sake of my readers.

-I come upon the Belvedere site, which asks me to confirm that I am of “legal drinking age in my country of residence.”
-Like a savvy 13-year-old, I simply click “Yes.”
-(The absurdity of Web morals is enough to drive me to drink.)
+I come upon the Belvedere site, which asks me to confirm that I am of “legal drinking age,” and like a savvy 13-year-old, I simply click “Yes.”
+(The absurdity of Web morality is enough to drive me to drink.)

 This trailer, I’m guessing, is for a forthcoming online Belvedere film, since there’s no explanation anywhere.
 As a producer of branded content, and a fan of BMW’s pioneering online films, I’m thrilled to see it.
 So I check out who’s starring in this one… Oh, of course: Vincent Gallo.